gmarti-web/gmarti-web.github.io/collections/_markdown-for-github-pages/06-convert-from-word.md

 The [`pandoc`](https://pandoc.org/index.html) can convert documents from one format to another.

-To convert you Word document to Markdown:
+To convert your Word document to Markdown:

 1. Install [`pandoc`](https://pandoc.org/installing.html).